kuindji/sql-type-parser/BUILDER_SPECIFICATION.md

    - **Direct modification approach:** Update existing AST types directly (not using a wrapper).
      - This avoids wrapper performance impact.
      - Other parts of the codebase may need updates to maintain compatibility, but this is preferred over wrapper approach.
+   - **Conditional joins handling:** When converting builder state to `SelectClause` AST, columns from conditionally joined tables (where the join has `optional: true` in state) must have their corresponding `SelectItem` nodes marked with `optional: true` directly in the AST.
+This ensures the matcher can correctly infer optionality by checking the AST directly, without needing to reference builder state.

 4. **Validator Modifications (if needed):**
    - The builder uses the existing `ValidateSelectSQL<SQL, Schema>` validator.